 Part of the Microsoft Office suite, MS Teams is a chat application that provides a platform for team communication.
 Integrating MS Teams with MantisHub allows mapping MantisHub projects to MS Teams channels.
 This means you can receive notifications into MS Teams when issues are actioned.

 1. Create Incoming Webhooks

 Firstly you should create the desired channels in MS Teams for the integration.
 You can name this for Projects in MantisHub that will have a mapping to a channel.
 Then you will need to add an incoming webhook to this channel in MS Teams.

 Click the ellipses (...) next to your channel and select 'Connectors'.
 Then click the 'Configure' button next to 'Incoming Webhooks'.
 For more information on adding Connectors or specifically webhooks head to the MS Teams documentation.

 Give the webhook an appropriate name.
 This name will be displayed in Teams messages.
-You also have the option to upload an icon to be displayed next to MantisHub messages, attached to this article is a jpg of the MantisHub logo that you can save and upload if you wish.
+You also have the option to upload an icon to be displayed next to MantisHub messages, attached to this article (way down the bottom there) is a jpg of the MantisHub logo that you can save and upload if you wish.
 Click 'Create'.
 You will see a Webhook URL generated.
 Copy the URL and then head into your MantisHub.